-The concentration of TDS from the six piezometers installed in the shallow Shepparton Formation aquifer was in the range 114 to 378 mg/L over the reporting period, with an average value of 201 mg/L.
+The concentration of TDS was in the range between 83 and 111 mg/L over the reporting period, with an average value of 98.8 mg/L. This is lower than the average of 114.3 mg/L recorded for the previous reporting period.
+This is within guideline levels